sadtypist/notes/README.md

 npm run build
 ```

-The output will be in the `dist/` directory, ready to be deployed to Vercel, Netlify, or any static host.
+The output will be in the `dist/` directory, ready to be deployed to Vercel, Netlify, or GitHub Pages.

 ## 📄 License